mschoeffel/Spring-Hibernate/README.md

 ---

 This is a repository where I go through all the basics of the Java frameworks Spring and Hibernate:\
-Ath the end there is a final project that includes nearly all the basics of Spring and Hibernate.
+At the end there is a final project that includes nearly all the basics of Spring and Hibernate.

 1. [Inversion of Control](https://github.com/mschoeffel/Spring-Hibernate/tree/master/src/spring/InversionOfControl)
 2. [Dependency Injection Constructor](https://github.com/mschoeffel/Spring-Hibernate/tree/master/src/spring/DependencyInjectionConstructor)